Menditect/documentation/docs/Tools/mta-widget-finder.md

 - Also, the Widget Finder will show a draggable black rectangle with (Count) information on how many times a Widget with this name occurs on this Page.
 - Clicking `Shift` will 'lock' the currently highlighted Widget and show the option to Copy the Widget name and Page name to the clipboard.
 CLicking `Shift` again will 'unlock' the Widget.

-## For Google Chrome

-### Supported Versions
+## Supported Versions

-The currently supported version is 1.0.3.
+The currently supported version is 1.0.4.

-### Installation instructions
+## Installation instructions

-- navigate to the Chrome Web store for Extensions https://chromewebstore.google.com/category/extensions
-- look for the MTA Widget Finder
-- download the MTA Widget Finder

-### Update instructions

-- uninstall the MTA Widget Finder
+### For Google Chrome
-- reinstall the MTA Widget Finder
+- Download the MTA Widget Finder from the Chrome Webstore: https://chromewebstore.google.com/detail/mta-widget-finder/dkclafkppifhppoekgoenninlciofeck

-### Dependencies

-None.

-### Known issues

-None.

-## For Mozilla Firefox
+### For Mozilla Firefox

-### Supported Versions

-The currently supported version is 1.0.3.

-### Installation instructions
-- navigate to the Firefox Addons page for Extensions https://addons.mozilla.org/en-US/firefox/extensions/
-- look for the MTA Widget Finder
-- download the MTA Widget Finder
+- Download the MTA Widget Finder from the Add-ons site: https://addons.mozilla.org/en-US/firefox/addon/mta-widget-finder/

-### Update instructions
+## Update instructions

-- uninstall the MTA Widget Finder
+- Un-install the MTA Widget Finder.
-- reinstall the MTA Widget Finder
+- Re-install the MTA Widget Finder.

-### Dependencies

-None.

-### Known issues

-None.